cbanbury/grunt-simple-protractor/README.md

 directory of your server.
 Both servers will close when protractor finishes, which makes it very useful for continuous integration environments.

 If you don't want to automate webdriver, you can set `autoWebdriver` to `false`.
-If you don't want to use this library, you would probably need to start webdriver manually and close it when grunt or protractor finishes: `kill -s SIGINT seleniumProcess.pid`.
+If you start webdriver manually, you need to close it when grunt finishes.
+You can send a `SIGINT` signal to the selenium process to gracefully exit: `kill -s SIGINT seleniumProcess.pid`.